ConsentStackDocs

 Vanilla JS & Static Sites

 The simplest integration.
-Add the script tag to your HTML <head> and ConsentStack handles everything automatically — no framework, no build step.
+Add the preconnect link and script tags to your HTML <head> and ConsentStack handles everything automatically, no framework, no build step.

 <head>